Requested by geekyartchick on Tumblr. "Say You Like Me" by We the Kings inspired me to finish this monster!

 "Well, I can't blame you, ladies.
-I'd hate a job if I had to share it with the likes of Artemis.
+I'd hate a job if I had to share it with the likes of the goddess of congeniality in there.
 But that's just between you and me."

 Brigid bats her eyelashes at him.
 He milks it for all it's worth.

 "Our little secret, yeah?" he continues, nudging at her chin with his right hand, and she shies away, smiling coyly.

 Artemis' grip tightens on the shake.
 Suddenly her heart is like a gong striking, loud and reverberating and causing her whole self to shake, and she's striding forward with the shake still clenched in her hand, and everything in her vision is pulsing and blurred, though from what, she isn't sure.

 Yikes, how badly does she need the money?